|

 active leadership roles in their ODE chapters.
 Up to three winners are

-chosen to receive ODE Honor Medalllions.
+chosen to receive ODE Honor Medallions.
 Nominations are made by faculty advisors each spring and should be received by February 1.
-For this year, 2013, the deadline is April 30.

 Related pages: Award